Recipe adapted from the cookbook Jerusalem by Yotam Ottolenghi and Sami Tamimi.

 3 Form patties: Use your hands to form 3 to 4 inch wide patties, placing them on a baking sheet.
 Note that the patties will be rather wet, so they may be a little tricky to handle.

-4 Fry gently: Heat 3 Tbsp of vegetable oil in a large frying pan on medium high heat.
+4 Fry gently: Heat 3 Tbsp of olive oil in a large frying pan on medium high heat.
 Once the oil is hot, lower the heat to medium.

 Working in batches, place the patties in the pan.
 Let cook for about 5 minutes, then flip the patties over and cook for another 5 to 6 minutes.

 You want them to brown and to gently cook all the way through.
 If the temperature is too high, they'll get browned on the outside but the inside will still be raw.
 So, cook them gently.